canonical/anbox-streaming-sdk/js/anbox-stream-docs.md

-# Anbox Stream SDK
+# Anbox Streaming SDK

-The Anbox Stream SDK is a javascript library you can plug in your website to easily establish a video stream of your Anbox instances.
+The Anbox Streaming SDK is a javascript library you can plug in your website to easily establish a video stream of your Anbox instances.

 ## Run the Example